janosh/blog/content/posts/2019-04-23~conda-auto-env/conda-auto-env.md

 source conda_auto_env
 ```

 That's it.
-Now, everytime you open a shell prompt in a directory that contains a `conda` environment file named one of `environment.y(a)ml`, `env.y(a)ml` or  `requirements.y(a)ml`, `conda_auto_env` will automatically read the name of the corresponding environment from that file and activate it.
-Similarly, when you exit that directory, the environment will be deactivated again and if the environment doesn't exist yet when you first enter the directory, `conda_auto_env` will automatically generate it and install all dependencies specified in the YAML file.
+Now, everytime you open a shell prompt in a directory that contains a `conda` environment file named one of `env(ironment).y(a)ml`, `requirements.y(a)ml`, `conda_auto_env` will automatically read the name of the corresponding environment from that file and activate it.
+Similarly, when you exit that directory, the environment will be deactivated again and if the environment doesn't exist yet when you first enter the directory, `conda_auto_env` will generate it and install all specified dependencies.